Approach

 Portfolio-Wide AI Assessment

 Which portcos are ready, which aren't, and why.
-We audit AI readiness across the entire portfolio so you stop guessing and start making decisions based on data.
+We audit AI readiness across the entire portfolio so you stop guessing.
 Not a survey.
 Interviews with leadership, tech stack reviews, data quality checks, and team capability mapping for every company.
 Try our AI Readiness Diagnostic to see the framework.

 Prioritized AI Roadmap

-Where to invest first for maximum value creation.
+Where to invest first for the biggest return.
 Not every portco needs AI right now.
 Some need better data first.
 Some need leadership buy-in.
-We rank by expected ROI, readiness, and speed to impact.
-You get a stack-ranked list of portcos and use cases, with clear reasoning for each recommendation.
+We rank by expected ROI, readiness, and speed.
+You get a stack-ranked list of portcos and use cases, with clear reasoning for each.

 Portco-Level Implementation Plans

 Custom plans for each company, not copy-paste.
-A $50M manufacturing portco and a $200M SaaS portco need completely different AI strategies.
-We build plans that match the company, not a template.
-Each plan includes timeline, budget, team requirements, expected ROI, and the specific behavioral change management needed to make it stick.
+A $50M manufacturing portco and a $200M SaaS portco need very different AI strategies.
+We build plans that match the company.
+Each plan includes timeline, budget, team requirements, expected ROI, and the change management needed to make it stick.

 AI Governance Framework